 2. Make lobster broth

 The secret is in the stock.
 And it’s easy to make it!
+But in a pinch you could substitute seafood stock for the homemade lobster stock.

 - Stir in tomato paste and cook for a few minutes, stirring frequently, over medium low heat.